 Safety first part one: safety goggles are essential for any woodworking project.
 Make sure you don’t forget about these – your eyes will certainly thank you!
 Remember – EVERY STEP of a pallet project could result in eye injury.
 Find a pair that you feel is comfortable.
 You won’t wear them if they don’t fit well.
 Proper safety goggles come in many styles now and look like “regular” sunglasses, but they’re impact resistant.
 Don’t forget to protect yourself from damaging UV rays!

 Safety first part two: safety gloves are also essentials when working with wood and even more with pallets.
 If you want to avoid splinters, which pallet wood is perfect for, don’t forget your gloves.
 Sometimes, your wood piles can also become a haven for bugs and spiders.
 Some are VERY poisonous.
 Don’t forget – spiders are also fond of the underside of the bins, trashcans, and containers that a lot of us DIY’ers have.
 Gloves can prevent injury!
 Follow your manufacturer’s guidelines when using gloves and power tools.

 Yes, this is the must-have tool :) Take a good breakfast or a healthy lunch before starting any woodworking project as you will need a lot of elbow grease to achieve it ;) Remember – HYDRATE!
 Getting fatigued can result in an injury.

 And a non-exhaustive list of tools that could be helpful for your next pallet project:

-Prybar, chop saw, wood chisel, clamps, nail punch, hand plane (smallish), Sawzall (to get the pallets em apart), draw knife, bolt cutters, spokeshave, custom built prybar and vice grip.
+Prybar, chop saw, wood chisel, clamps, nail punch, hand plane (smallish), Sawzall (to get the pallets em apart), draw knife, bolt cutters, spokeshave, custom built prybar, pallet tool and vice grip.
 Do you use any other tools for your pallet works?
-Which tool are you finding the must-to-have?
+Which device are you finding the must-to-have?
 Share with us in the comments.